HackerspaceBlumenau/tretabot/README.md

 # tretabot
-The trata has been planted!
+The treta has been planted!